-We're often asked by our users for the best way to view and extract files from specific app like Instagram, Kik or Skype.
+We're often asked by our users for the best way to view and extract files from specific apps like Instagram, Kik or Skype.
 The answer is simple: use iPhone Backup Extractor and you'll get access to all the application data stored in your iTunes or iCloud backup.
-In this blog post we will show you how to extract and view files from your iPhone apps.
+In this post we'll show you how to extract and view files from your iPhone apps.

 Open iPhone Backup Extractor and load your iTunes or iCloud backup using the iPhone backup browser on the left-hand side.
 Then select the "App view" tab.